Jovica Elezović

 Jovica Elezović (Јовица Елезовић; born 2 March 1956) is a Serbian former handball coach and player who competed for Yugoslavia in the 1980 Summer Olympics and in the 1984 Summer Olympics.

 Club career

 Elezović started playing handball for his hometown club Vrbas at the age of 19.
 He also spent one season with Crvenka, before joining Borac Banja Luka in 1977.
 Over the years, Elezović established himself as one of the best players in Yugoslavia, helping his team win the championship in the 1980–81 season.
 He also played with Proleter Zrenjanin for one season, before going abroad.

 In 1985, Elezović moved to Germany and signed with Reinickendorfer Füchse.
 He would also play for fellow German teams TuS Hofweier and TUSEM Essen.
 Before retiring, Elezović spent one season with Spanish club Cajamadrid.

 International career

 At international level, Elezović competed for Yugoslavia in two Olympic tournaments, winning the gold medal in 1984.
-He was also a regular member of the team that won the 1986 World Championship.
+He was also a regular member of the team that won the 1986 World Championship, where they won gold medals, beating Hungary in the final 24-22.